legokor/INDACT_RobotArm/WifiController/README.md

 The module can respond with a message frame as well.
 The response can be either of the following:

 - **`OK`** - Confirmation message.
 This is the response when a command is recognized or the command was executed successfully.
-- **`FA`** - Error message.
+- **`FAIL`** - Error message.
 This is the response when a command is not recognized or the command was not executed successfully.
 - **`IP <IP address>`** - IP address message.
 This is the response when the module is connected to a Wi-Fi network.
 The IP address of the module is sent as a parameter.
-- **`AC <action>`** - Action message.
+- **`ACTION <action>`** - Action message.
 When the module receives an action via the web interface, the action is sent in the form of this message.
 The action string is sent as the parameter.

 An example for the communication between the module and the main controller (set network parameters, then connect to the network):